k1sul1/wordpress-theme-base/README.md

   - Flexbugs fixer
 - `<title>` is prefixed with the current environment to avoid confusion when working with multiple instances
 - Namespaces

+*: Not tested in an actual production project / not ready for the world yet.

 ## Requirements